-He was a hero.
+He was a tiny hero.

 And now, every time I see an Almond Roca, I think about the bad candy, and how much it looks like something very unappetizing.
-And pretty much ever since, it has been unable to render any more of its magic powers over me, all thanks to the selfless sacrifice of one brave little boy.
+And pretty much ever since, it has been unable to render any more of its magical powers over me, all thanks to the selfless sacrifice of one brave little boy.

 So the next year, when our little superhero wanted to be Batman for Halloween, I made sure he had a right and proper cape, so that he could go out there and save the world…